mahimagupta24/quiz-on-india-cli/readme.md

 # Mark2
-Quiz on India CLI App
+Quiz on India

-A CLI App to test how well do you know India
+A CLI App made using repl.it to test how well do you know India.